3L Roadmap

 Careers and Professional Development

 • If you plan on taking the New York Law Exam (NYLE) in September, complete the New York Law Course online and register for the NYLE by the August deadline.
+If you have accommodations, your deadline may be earlier, check the New York State Board of Law Examiners website.

 • Apply/bid for Fall On-Campus Interviews (OCI), keeping in mind that most public sector employers have mid-August application deadlines.
-(Both public and private sector employers will participate).

 • If you are pursuing a public interest or public service position, continue working with the Office of Public Interest/Public Service Law & Careers (PI/PS Office) on applications for postgraduate government honors programs, postgraduate fellowships (including Columbia-funded postgraduate fellowships), or public interest jobs.
 Make sure to register for the PI/PS Office’s postgraduate fellowship newsletter.
 Note that job and fellowship deadlines can be as early as mid-July.